alex-lt-kong/the-nitty-gritty/csharp/di-and-autofac/README.md

         public class dataProviderREST : dataProvider
         {
-            // There isn't any RESTful call course, we name it his way...
+            // There isn't any RESTful call of course, we name it this way...
             // just for fun.
             public override int[] GetData() {
                 int[] data = {6, 5, 5, 3, 6} ;